slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - The risk of not changing is often greater than the risk of changing.
 - Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value is a surprising result.
+- Reinvention should be an habit not an event.
+When you control for one set of risks, another simply arises in its place.
 - Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.
-- Being uncomfortable should be “play” for you.
+Being uncomfortable should be “play” for you.
 Get confort in disconfort.
-- Leap while you’re at the top of the curve, and the next curve builds on the momentum.
-- The discomfort zone is NOT about experiencing pain.
 - Risk prone is better than risk averse but dont allow to be out of the game.
 Adventure comes from percieved risk, not peril.
 Develop a tolerance for risk so that you can build up to the scarier activities later.
-- The goal of life is not comfort it’s contribution.
-Society has tried to convince us that the ultimate goal of our lives is to increase our comfort.
-But the problem with this philosophy is that no great work ever came from comfort.
-- Reinvention should be an habit not an event.
-When you control for one set of risks, another simply arises in its place.
+The discomfort zone is NOT about experiencing pain.
+- Leap while you’re at the top of the curve, and the next curve builds on the momentum.
 - Risk looks different for everyone.